Zren/zren.github.io/_posts/2022-04-07-qml-profiling-plasmashell.markdown

 * `-qmljsdebugger=` configures what data to expose and how to connect to it.
 * `port:5555,5565,` will select an open port between `5555` .. `5565`
 * Without `block`, `plasmashell` continues loading and display the panels + wallpapers.
 If we add `block` then `plasmashell` will pause from loading until `qmlprofiler` (explained below) connects to it.
-* `services:CanvasFrameRate,EngineControl,DebugMessages,DebugTranslation` enables the same services that Qt Creator does. `CanvasFrameRate` is the important service as it is [the code name for the "QML Profiler"](https://github.com/qt/qtdeclarative/blob/784c62441333de8d13d31c719ac01e6096247c01/src/qml/debugger/qqmldebugserviceinterfaces.cpp#L47).
+* `services:CanvasFrameRate` is [the code name for the "QML Profiler"](https://github.com/qt/qtdeclarative/blob/784c62441333de8d13d31c719ac01e6096247c01/src/qml/debugger/qqmldebugserviceinterfaces.cpp#L47).
+Qt Creator also enables `EngineControl,DebugMessages,DebugTranslation` but they are unrelated to data collection.

 To read more about the `-qmljsdebugger` read the Qt documentation:
 <https://doc.qt.io/qt-5/qtquick-debugging.html#starting-applications>